 - Herbes Salees (preserved spring onions)

 Rinse and then soak the brown rice for 4-6 hours.
 After draining the rice, put it in smaller portions into a mortal and pestle and muddle -pound it to crack the grains.

 Add the pounded brown rice to the broth.
 Here is where I might deviate from other kitchens because we use the SoyaJoy G4 (or any such stainless steel cooking device) to make this porridge on the machine’s “Porridge” setting.
-We bought this machine with Dad’s enthusiastic support because, in addition to making alternative milks, it provided a more convenient way to make evening soups.
+We bought this machine with Dad’s enthusiastic support because, in addition to making alternative milks, it provided a more convenient way to make evening smooth soups and soup bases.